galaxyproject/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 In order to mitigate these problems, we need to remove low-quality cells at the start of the analysis.

-The `CreateSeuratObject` function we used in the {% tool Seurat Create %} tool automatically calculates some QC metrics and allows us to filter out the lowest quality cells and features immediately.
-We removed any genes that were found in fewer than three cells.
-We assume that these genes are just technical noise (e.g. misreads, reads mapped to the wrong gene) rather than real biological features.
-We also removed cells where we detected fewer than 200 genes.
-We assume that these are low quality cells or cell fragments as we would usually expect to find more features in an undamaged cell that was captured and sequenced properly.
-We can always come back and create a new object with different values if we suspect they weren't right for our dataset once we make our QC plots or if we have problems later on in the analysis.
+The `CreateSeuratObject` function we used in the {% tool Seurat Create %} tool automatically calculates some QC metrics and allowed us to filter out the lowest quality cells and features immediately.

-> <comment-title></comment-title>
-> If you would like to see the impact of this initial filtering on the dataset, then you can rerun the previous step with these filters removed and then perform the following visualisation steps on the unfiltered dataset.
-The Seurat pipeline usually includes some filtering during object creation, which shouldn't cause any problems as long as we use reasonable thresholds that only filter out the lowest quality cells and genes.
-{: .comment}

 We will now check the data to see if it requires any further filtering.

 ### Computation of QC metrics

-We already have two useful QC metrics that were calculated when we created our Seurat Object:
+We already have two useful QC metrics that were calculated when we created our SeuratObject:

 - **nCount_RNA** the total sum of RNAs that were found in each cell.
     The total number of counts is related to cell size, but it can also be an indication of quality.
 If `nCount_RNA` is very high we might be looking at results from a doublet or multiplet - two or more cells that were isolated together during the experiment.
 If `nCount_RNA` is very low, then it is likely that we lost a lot of the RNA due to cell lysis (breakage) or inefficient cDNA capture and amplification - or perhaps we only captured a fragment of a cell.
 - **nFeature_RNA** the number of unique genes that were detected in each cell.
     We would expect to see some variation in the variety of genes expressed by cells of different sizes, types, and conditions, but if this number is unusually high or low then it could be a sign of poor quality.
 High `nFeature_RNA` could be another sign of a doublet or multiplet - we might have captured cells of different types and processed them together.
 Low `nFeature_RNA` could be due to loss of RNA if `nCount_RNA` is also low, or a sign that we have failed to capture the diversity of the transcript population, perhaps due to technical problems in our experiment.

 One other metric that is often used to assess cell quality is the proportion of reads that came from the mitochondrial genome.
 The proportion is often higher in low quality, damaged or dying cells.
 Mitochondrial RNAs, which are protected inside the mitochondrial membranes, can be the last RNAs to be degraded or lost from a damaged cell, so we can end up with higher proportions of them in a low quality cell.
-We could have calculated the proportion of mitochondrial genes while creating our Seurat Object, but we will calculate it separately here to see how it is done - and how we could do the same for other types of genes.
+We could have calculated the proportion of mitochondrial genes while creating our SeuratObject, but we will calculate it separately here to see how it is done - and how we could do the same for other types of genes.

 We can identify mitochondrial genes from their gene symbols.
 Human genes that are encoded in the mitochondrial DNA (rather than in the cell nucleus) have names beginning with 'MT-'.
 Different naming patterns are used in other species.
 The {% tool Seurat Create %} tool can identify genes based on a specific naming pattern and then calculate the proportion of reads in each cell that came from these genes.
 We could use this tool to calculate the proportions of other genes with shared naming patterns too, such as ribosomal genes.